ndwarshuis/org-ml/README.md

 'cond' denotes conditions that that match nodes in the parse tree.
-This first condition will select matches within the contents of `node`, the next condition will select matches within the matches from the first condition, and so on.
+This first condition will select matches within the children of `node`, the next condition will select matches within the matches from the first condition, and so on.
 The types of conditions are: